upasanal/makerspace/README.md

 # Automated Makerspace Tour - Quickstart Quide

-This is a project aimed to automate the makerspace tour when Jake is not in the office.
+This is a project aimed to automate the makerspace tour when the makerspace is unmanned.
-The aim is to use speech recognition and basic http requests to communicate with the TonyPI robot.
+The aim is to use speech recognition and basic http (fastapi) requests to communicate with the TonyPI robot.

 ## Getting Started